Ariel Kalati, Director

 The Chapter Twenty-One Conference is brought to you courtesy of countless volunteers.
 Those listed above are only a few of the amazing people who can count themselves as members of the Ch21Con community, and we’re supremely grateful for all of them.

-Special thanks to Lynn Byers, Liam Wood, the Ch1Con team, all of Ch21Con’s previous speakers and volunteers, and our future attendees.
+Special thanks to Lynn Byers, Allison Mulder, Liam Wood, the Ch1Con team, and all of Ch21Con’s previous speakers, volunteers, and attendees.
+You guys rock our socks off!